-As these Economic Sanctions Guidelines cannot cover every eventuality, ArcelorMittal employees are encouraged to use their good judgment and apply common sense.
+As this Economic Sanctions Procedure cannot cover every eventuality, ArcelorMittal employees are encouraged to use their good judgement and apply common sense.
 In case of doubt, please contact your local Legal Department or the Compliance Officer of the relevant segment or business unit or your local Business Unit head.

-If your local Legal Department or Compliance Officer or local Business Unit head require guidance on these Economic Sanctions Guidelines, they may contact any of the following persons:
+If your local Legal Department or Compliance Officer or local Business Unit head require guidance on this Economic Sanctions Procedure, they may contact any of the following persons:

-- · the Group General Counsel, - the Compliance Programme Officer - the Regional General Counsel and Head of Compliance for the USA, Canada and Mexico - the Regional General Counsel and Head of Compliance for South America - the Regional General Counsel and Head of Compliance for ACIS - the Head of Compliance for Europe - the M&A Senior Legal Counsel & Compliance Officer (in relation to M&A) - the Head OF Legal, Risk & Compliance Mining
+- the Group General Counsel, - the Compliance Programme Officer - the Regional General Counsel and Head of Compliance for the USA, Canada, and Mexico - the Regional General Counsel and Head of Compliance for South America - the Regional General Counsel and Head of Compliance for CIS - the Regional General Counsel for Europe - the M&A Senior Legal Counsel & Compliance Officer (In relation to M&A) - the Head of Legal, Risk & Compliance Mining